Harsha-1998-bca/CODSOFT/README.md

-##Calculator Web Application
+## Calculator

-This project is a Calculator Web Application developed using HTML5, CSS3, and JavaScript to perform basic arithmetic operations in a simple and user-friendly interface.
+-This project is a Calculator Web Application developed using HTML5, CSS3, and JavaScript to perform basic arithmetic operations in a simple and user-friendly interface.
 The main purpose of this project is to demonstrate frontend development skills by creating an interactive calculator that handles user input dynamically and displays accurate results efficiently.

  --Objective
 1.The objective of this project is to: